bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ### Time
 Time namespaces are available since the release of Linux Kernel 5.6.
-Maybe in future containers can have a different time than their host.
+Maybe in the future containers can have a different time than their host.

 ## Control Groups (Cgroups)
 A **control group** is created to effectively allocate resources of the OS to the processes residing in it.
 These Cgroups are hierarchical i.e. a child Cgroup could be spawned from the parent and it will inherit its certain attributes.